bids-standard/bids-starter-kit/src/tutorials/ieeg.md

 There are several optional data types that can be stored in BIDS.
 The way in which events, stimuli, continuous physiology data, and participant information are stored is the same as for BIDS MRI data.
-These optional metadata are stored within TSV and JSON files as well as any task-specific stimulation files (e.g., photos or sounds that were presented to the subject during the task, or videos of the subject and experimental setup).
+These optional metadata are stored within TSV and JSON files as well as any task-specific stimulation files (for
+example: photos or sounds that were presented to the subject during the task, or videos of the subject and experimental setup).
 Some examples are shown here:

 ```
 iEEGProject